backtrace-labs/backtrace-unity/README.md

 ## Native process and memory related information

 `system.memory` usage related information including memfree, swapfree, and vmalloc.used is now available.
 Additional VM details and voluntary / nonvountary ctxt switches are included.

+## Client side unwinding

+If you are deploying for Android you may want to take advantage of Backtrace's client side unwinding feature.
+In cases where an NDK application has system and other opaque libraries involved in a crash, it is better to unwind the callstack on the crashing application (i.e: the client).
+This may not provide the same callstack quality as with debugging symbols, but will give you debugging information you would otherwise not have if you don't have debugging symbols available.
+This function is enabled in backtrace-unity via the BacktraceConfiguration object and the `.ClientSideUnwinding = true;`.
+See an example in the [Integrating into your project via code](#integrating-into-your-project-via-code)

 ## ANRs and Hangs <a name="anr-reporting"></a>